-The Digital Markets, Competition and Consumers Bill is currently passing through the parliamentary process, and among other things, it introduces comprehensive new rules for subscription contracts with consumers.
-Although it is a moving feast as the Bill passes through the UK parliament, this guide aims to give an overview of the new rules.
+The Digital Markets, Competition and Consumers Act recently received Royal Assent.
+Among other things, it introduces comprehensive new rules for subscription contracts with consumers.
+This guide aims to give an overview of the new rules.

 What is the issue?

 For some time, regulators have been concerned about so-called subscription traps, and estimate that they cost consumers over £1.6 billion a year because: